How Can We Help?

 Michael offers immigration legal services for all types of situations.
 He helps clients with asylum, applications for residency, and citizenship.
 He is also experienced in deportation defense and the appeals process.
 No immigration matter is too large or small for Ibrahim Law.
 We want to help as many clients as possible resolve their immigration challenges while protecting their rights.

 Seeking asylum is a scary process.
 No one should be fearful of returning home.
 Nor should they have to.
 If you are seeking asylum, we want to help.
 As a dedicated asylum lawyer in Chicago, IL, Ibrahim Law has vast experience in helping people gain this status.

 Ibrahim Law is an experienced immigration law office in Chicago that has years of experience helping people just like you with immigration matters.
 Our attorney, Michael Ibrahim, is an immigration law expert.
 He dedicates his time to helping his clients achieve freedom and peace by gaining lawful status in the US.
 He wants to help you with your asylum application.
-Please contact our office to request a free consultation.
+Please contact our office to request a consultation.

 "I see my parents struggle in all of my client's cases."

 After filing for asylum, many people are asked to complete an interview.
 During this, an agent from the US Citizenship and Immigration Services will ask them questions.
 The interview could be months after an application.
 It’s essential you do not miss the interview.
 Only those with valid reasoning for missing can request a new one.